apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 The following figure shows the backside of the wooden box with a few annotations regarding the different parts of the setup.

 <img src="https://user-images.githubusercontent.com/77795295/107774056-d0001b80-6d3e-11eb-97b1-6b6a262a279e.jpg" width="500">

+## 5. Limitations

+Our prototype was a first step toward an interactive plaster bust, including the material exploration and our implementation requiring further iterations.
+We discovered that for very curved surfaces like the lips it sometimes took a few tries before the system registered an interaction.
+Furthermore, our sensors have to be embedded between multiple layers to assure a stable signal and structural integrity, which requires a replacement of the whole bust when one sensor breaks.
+Further exploration would be necessary to improve our technical solution and to make the hardware maintainable.